What You Missed

-Advancing Data Center Cooling Innovation is the first and only forum dedicated exclusively to the evolving role of mechanical engineering in next-generation data centers.
-Across two content-rich days, leading hyperscalers, colocators, engineers, and contractors will unite to uncover the latest technical breakthroughs and proven strategies for delivering efficient, adaptable, and AI-ready mechanical, thermal, and water systems, including:
+Advancing Data Center Cooling Innovation was the first and only forum dedicated exclusively to the evolving role of mechanical engineering in next-generation data centers.
+Across two content-rich days, leading hyperscalers, colocators, engineers, and contractors united to uncover the latest technical breakthroughs and proven strategies for delivering efficient, adaptable, and AI-ready mechanical, thermal, and water systems, including:

 1. Accelerating Liquid Cooling Adoption

-Discover how Equinix and Salute are transitioning from air to liquid cooling to meet AI-driven density demands.
-Explore practical strategies to scale hybrid and full-liquid systems while overcoming integration and interoperability challenges.
+Discovered how Equinix and Salute are transitioning from air to liquid cooling to meet AI-driven density demands.
+Explored practical strategies to scale hybrid and full-liquid systems while overcoming integration and interoperability challenges.

 2. Designing for Sustainability & Resource Efficiency

-Learn how TetraTech is balancing water use, energy consumption, and resilience across diverse climates.
-Gain insights into using non-potable water, district cooling, and integrated WUE/PUE metrics to optimize resource efficiency and meet environmental goals.
+Learned how TetraTech is balancing water use, energy consumption, and resilience across diverse climates.
+Gained insights into using non-potable water, district cooling, and integrated WUE/PUE metrics to optimize resource efficiency and meet environmental goals.

 3. Engineering Cooling Systems for Efficiency & Resilience

-See how JLL and Arcadis are designing low-overhead, high-performance systems that minimize lifecycle costs while ensuring uptime and scalability.
-Explore innovations that drive down the total cost of ownership without compromising reliability.
+Saw how JLL and Arcadis are designing low-overhead, high-performance systems that minimize lifecycle costs while ensuring uptime and scalability.
+Explored innovations that drive down the total cost of ownership without compromising reliability.

 Featuring case studies from JLL and Arcadis